pyta-uoft/website/index.md

 ### Indentation Error (E0002) {#E0002}

-a. *IndentationError: unindent does not match any outer indentation level*
+1. *IndentationError: unindent does not match any outer indentation level*

     You must use a constant number of whitespace characters for each level of indentation.
 If you start a code block using four spaces for indentation, you must use four spaces throughout that code block.